itsAmeMario0o/bottle/README.md

 ## Scenarios

-Scenarios describe the application components and the traffic between them, plus some optional metadata.
+Scenarios describe the application components ("ships") and the traffic between them, plus some optional metadata.

-A scenario file contains a name and a list of application components that will be mimicked by traffic generator containers, known as "ships".

 Each `ship` starts with a key to describe the component name, and: